reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

     </dependency>
   </dependencies>
 ```
+Adding the immutables is as simple as can be.
+We need to add the dependency as shown in the example above, and we are good to go.

 # Use-case
 Let us start building a webpage for creating and reading news articles.
 There are two entities that we want to write: